-• Instead, use implicit padding: twice as fast, 2/3 of the memory required by conventional explicit padding.
+• Instead, use implicit padding [Bowman & Roberts 2011]: roughly twice as fast, 1/2 of the memory required by conventional explicit padding.

-- Computing $Z_4$ requires computing a double convolution: the Fourier transform of the cubic quantity $\omega^3$ . - Correctly dealiasing therefore requires a 2/4 zero padding rule (instead of the usual 2/3 rule for a quadratic convolution).
+- Computing the transfer of Z_4 requires a ternary convolution: the Fourier transform of the cubic quantity ω^3 . - Dealiasing a ternary convolution requires a 2/4 zero padding rule (instead of the usual 2/3 rule for a quadratic convolution).